jeff4/a4-paper/src/pages/about.md

 Stop by and say hello at [Instagram](https://www.instagram.com/dailymolecule/).

 ## Credit
-If you like Astropaper, please star/contribute to Sat's [GitHub repo](https://github.com/satnaing/astro-paper).
+If you like AstroPaper, please star/contribute to Sat's [GitHub repo](https://github.com/satnaing/astro-paper).